dboston1/Reddit-Sentiment-Analysis/README.md

 # Reddit-Sentiment-Analysis
-Program that performs textual analysis of Reddit data (approx. 300 GB of JSON data) preprocessed by another team member.
-Uses Hadoop's Mapreduce to classify comments as either positive or negative based on certain keywords, negation, etc.
+2-part Mapreduce Program that performs textual analysis of Reddit data (approx. 300 GB of JSON data) preprocessed by another team member.
+This program performs textual sentiment analysis on reddit comments determined by preprocessing to be discussing either Donald Trump, Hillary Clinton, or both, and summarizes the data.

+The preprocessing is assumed to have already screened comments by date and topic (Trump and Clinton).
+Per the specifications of the project, we limited our scope to comments made between July 19th, 2016, through November 8th, 2016.

 <h2>PART 1:</h2>